olivierfriard/boris_docs/index.rst

 **Tracking cursor above current event**
     Check this box to position the tracking cursor above the current event in events list table.

+**Check for new version**
+    Check for new version on BORIS web site every 15 days

 Frame-by-frame mode
 --------------------